-Enzymes act as catalysts— molecules that make reactions happen faster.
-While there are enzymes that help to build things up, in this article I’ll focus on enzymes that help to break things down, a.k.a. digestive enzymes.
+Enzymes act as catalysts—molecules that make reactions happen faster.
+While there are enzymes that help build things up, in this article I’ll focus on enzymes that help break things down, a.k.a. digestive enzymes.

 How Digestive Enzymes Work

 Digestive enzymes are an incredibly important part of our gastrointestinal system.
-They help to break chemical bonds in foods, transforming large molecules into smaller molecules we can easily absorb.
-That’s what digestion means— breaking down into smaller parts.
+They help break chemical bonds in foods, transforming large molecules into smaller molecules that we can easily absorb.
+That’s what digestion means—breaking food down into smaller parts.

-Remember I said enzymes are catalysts that make reactions happen faster?
-It’s so important that digestion works efficiently and rapidly to make sure you’re able to absorb all the nutrients out of your food in the 6-8 hours it will be in the stomach and small intestine, before it enters the colon where nutrients are no longer absorbed.
+Remember, I said enzymes are catalysts that make reactions happen faster.
+It’s so crucial that digestion works efficiently and rapidly to make sure you’re able to absorb all the nutrients out of your food in the 6-8 hours it will be in the stomach and small intestine before it enters the colon where nutrients are no longer absorbed.

 How to Help and Hurt Digestive Enzymes